Extended molt phenology models improve inferences about molt duration and timing: Molt model likelihoods

-Type 2 data consist of observations of birds in all three moult states (pre-moult, active moult, post-moult).
-Sampling is representative for all three categories, and for actively moulting birds a sufficiently linear moult index \(y\) (e.g.~percent feather mass grown) is known.
+} Type 2 data consist of observations of individuals in all three molt states (pre-molt, active molt, post-molt).
+Sampling is representative for all three categories, and for actively molting individuals a sufficiently linear molt index \(y\) (e.g.~percent feather mass grown) is known.
 The likelihood of these observations is

 where \(q(u_j,y_j) = \tau f_T(u_j-y_j\tau).\)